top of page

 Stairs in Early Knee Pain or Mild Arthritis

+In the early stages, stairs are not always harmful.
 Patients with mild knee pain can often continue using stairs with proper precautions.

 Benefits of Controlled Stair Use